 Always take your Mum or someone rather than a friend and remember…

-People pay good money for boobs like ours!posted almost 5 years ago
+People pay good money for boobs like ours!posted over 5 years ago

 Ah aranell that’s a little different though non? :)

 I should clarify that you must always be aware of time and place (when it concerns you’re cleavage)

 Otherwise if you work with teenage boys (or in a church, or orphanage etc…) like aranell it may get you the wrong kind of attention.posted over 5 years ago